nikhilaravi/fac5-frontend/README.md

  * Even better, we can use the class and ID attributes to specify (only) a single element (by ID) or multiple elements (by class)
  * In the CSS, the class selector is the class name preceded by a full stop - .headers
  * And the ID selector is the ID name preceded by a hashtag - #MainHeader
- * TOP TIP - you can write links directly to a ID element - domain.com/page**#IDname** takes you directly to the IDname element on domain.com/page

  * We can also specify different rules for different screen sizes, device types, page orientations etc. using CSS Media Queries
   * So we can make images bigger on larger screens, or remove menus/headers for print-friendly pages, and so on